 GrowthAfrica’s theory of change is essentially built up around the assumption that Africa’s most potent route to social and economic transformation goes through ensuring that as many of its citizens have an opportunity to become productive members of their communities, i.e. have access to employment and income generating activities.
-Whereas individual and micro-entrepreneurial activities are well covered by many organisations, entrepreneurial activities that are geared towards creating large amounts of direct employment opportunities and related income-generating activities is not.
+Whereas individual and micro-entrepreneurial activities are well covered by many organisations, entrepreneurial activities that are geared towards creating large amounts of direct employment opportunities and related income-generating activities are not.

-As a logical consequence of this, we believe that the overriding measure of our impact lies in the number of jobs and income generating opportunities; this must however be seen in the light of our commitment to a positive impact from this, i.e. we screen all of our entrepreneurs, startups, scaleups and business partners for their commitment to leveraging their business activities for the betterment of the communities they operate in.
+As a logical consequence of this, we believe that the overriding measure of our impact lies in the number of jobs and income generating opportunities; this must, however, be seen in the light of our commitment to a positive impact from this, i.e. we screen all of our entrepreneurs, startups, scaleups and business partners for their commitment to leveraging their business activities for the betterment of the communities they operate in.

 The performance of the business from a financial perspective is also important to us.
 We believe that the longevity of a well-driven, profitable and committed enterprise is the most effective mechanism for positive transformation.
 The realisation of this positive transformation is through innovative business models, products/services and value chain partners generally.

 GrowthAfrica employs the latest performance and impact measuring techniques and principles.
 We work continuously with all participants of our programmes, as well as many finalists who did not make it through to our programmes as control groups to ensure that the impact can be justified coming from our efforts – at some level at least.